blu-pi/econ-sim/Diary.md

 Added simulation.py which will be the top-level class handling all aspects of the simulation.

 After advice from supervisor, I added option for having Sellers make decisions in random sequential order as well as simultaniously.
 Solution for Simultanious + perfect information on seller decision-making is in the conceptual stage.
 All other combinations are ready and just have to be written which is what I'm doing now.

+Revamped eval system for price change action to better reflect return types.
+Still working on decision making.
+Needs thorough testing after completion.
+Moved some methods to more appropriate classes.
+This type of refactoring will continue throughout.
+Want to implement behaviour class for sellers to use in case of imperfect information but I'm worried about it's potential complexity and time.
+Testing current implementation for eval, fixing problems encountered.

+Testing of seqEval for perfect information is now complete.
+Lessons were learnt.
+Now going to try and implement a full simulation run by starting the simulation after creating the graph and ending it at a fixed number of loops or looking for an equilibrium/cycle.
+Progress!
+Extra features initially intended to be in final product that aren't yet implemented will be implemented later.
+For now I need the simulation to run successfully with existing parameters.